9 Most Dangerous Invasive Species in Ontario

 Nature is a wonderful thing.
-Our planet’s biodiversity is unparalleled in the universe (at least, as far as our knowledge goes), and this means that every region has its own unique plants and animals.
+Our planet’s biodiversity is unparalleled in the universe (at least, as far as our knowledge goes), which means that every region has unique plants and animals.

 However, due to human movement, whether intentional or otherwise, invasive species end up in another region’s environment and cause harm to that region’s native species.